winhamwr/bap/docs/events.rst

 Users can also view their and other peoples' reservations under the ``RSVPs`` tab.

-.. _attendance
+.. _attendance:

 Attendance
 ==========

 Members of the ``BAP Attendance Admin`` group are able to take attendance, modify attendance after the fact, and view attendance reports.
 The scheduled duration of an event is the number of hours that will be awarded for attendance, so to change the number of hours, simply modify the stop time for the event.

 Taking Attendance
 -----------------

 While at the particular event that needs attendance, the attendance admin can login, via the event dialog, select ``Attendance`` and then click ``Event Signup`` to bring up the attendance signin form.

 The attendance admin can then allow attenders to use that laptop to sign in with their usernames and passwords to indicate that they attended.

 Modifying Attendance
 --------------------